hildebrandt-carl/RobotTestGeneration/README.md

 # Feasible and Stressful Trajectory Generation for Mobile Robots

-This reposity contains the code used for the implemenation of our technique for generating physically feasible yet stressful trajectories.
+This repository contains the code used for the implementation of our technique for generating physically feasible yet stressful trajectories.
 This repository is [available annoynomously](https://anonymous.4open.science/r/02a4e2a7-8986-47f7-a237-343535e897b2/).

-**Note**: There are a list words that have been removed from the annoysmous reposity.
-These words will be replaced with XXX in the annoynomous reposity.
+**Note**: There are a list words that have been removed from the anonymous repository.
+These words will be replaced with XXX in the anonymous repository.

 ## Paper Abstract